 I do want to highlight one thing: Early Modern Philosophy, a teaching anthology edited by myself and Marcy Lascano, is finally finished and available to order from Broadview Press.
 We are incredibly proud of this volume, which incorporates women into the history of European philosophy in a robust way, highlighting both women’s contributions to familiar themes in metaphysics and epistemology as well as less familiar themes on which women were leaders in the discussion.
 It has a beautiful cover!
 My research focuses on accounts of human nature in the 17th and 18th centuries, along two general tracks.

 Second, I’m invested in the efforts to rehabilitate the work of women thinkers of the early modern period — some of whom you may have heard of, others of whom you may have not.
 I was the PI on a SSHRC Partnership Development Grant to establish New Narratives in the History of Philosophy that include many of these women.
 The grant period ran from 2015-2019, and we started to build research networks by supporting a series of workshops and conferences, the development of a new anthology of early modern philosophy (Broadview, forthcoming), and creating a new digital collection, among other activities.
+A SSHRC Partnership Grant (2020-2027) supports the expansion of this recovery project to a more extended time period and to include not only women in the European tradition, but also women philosophers in non-European traditions as well as other thinkers marginalized in the European intellectual tradition.
+A key part of the project is the exploration of metaphilosophical questions about what counts as philosophy.
 Click on the link to find out what we are up to.

 My translation of the whole of the correspondence between Princess Elisabeth of Bohemia and Descartes is available from the University of Chicago Press, Other Voice in Early Modern Europe Series.